ds4m/topological-data-analysis/README.md

 # Topological Data Analysis
-This tutorial accompanies the chapter on Toplogical Data Analysis in the book "Data Science for Mathematicians".
+This tutorial accompanies the chapter on Toplogical Data Analysis in the book _Data Science for Mathematicians_.
 Please see the corresponding wiki page: https://github.com/ds4m/topological-data-analysis/wiki.